pragmint/open-practices/practices/clean-git-history.md

 # Clean Git History

 The Clean Git History practice favors small, focused commits to aid navigation, search, and efficient code reviews.
 Each commit should be releasable, maintaining the codebase in a deployable state to minimize instability.
-In a shared environment, commits are treated as immutable to avoid conflicts, enhancing productivity.
+On shared branches, commits are treated as immutable to avoid nasty conflicts.
 Adding context information, such as ticket or story references, to commits helps developers understand the requirements and business reasons behind changes.
-This practice also facilitates grouping related commits and aids in researching pull requests and technical discussions.

 Small commits are particularly beneficial for debugging.
 They make it easier to pinpoint the exact commit causing an issue and, due to their limited scope, help identify the specific line of code responsible.
-Large commits, while identifying the problematic commit, complicate the process of locating the precise error due to their extensive content.
+Large commits complicate the process of locating the precise error due to their size.
 Thus, maintaining small, well-documented commits ensures a transparent and manageable git history.

 ## Nuance